Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Systematic Uncertainties

-{\bf 5.} {\it K-corrections:} The SDT report lists {\it K-corrections} as a top systematic uncertainty and a large motivation for the use of the IFC-S over broad-band imaging.
+{\bf 5.} {\it K-corrections:} The SDT report lists {\it K-corrections} as a top systematic uncertainty and a large motivation for the use of the IFC-S over broadband imaging.
 However, since modern distance-fitting algorithms employ spectral models to fit SN data in the observer frame, no true {\it K-correction} is ever applied.
 Instead, a {\it K-correction} uncertainty should be described as an imperfect knowledge of a SN SED.
 Since most of our SN~Ia training set is at $z \approx 0$, certain regions of the spectral model (near the effective wavelength of certain filters) are better constrained than others.
-If the de-redshifted observer-frame and rest-frame filters are not well aligned, the diversity of spectral features could cause an additional statistical uncertainty of up to 0.04~mag \citep[e.g.,][]{Saunders15}.
-With IFC-S measurements, one can synthesise photometry over any wavelength range, largely eliminating this uncertainty.
+If the deredshifted observer-frame and rest-frame filters are not well aligned, the diversity of spectral features could cause an additional statistical uncertainty of up to 0.04~mag \citep[e.g.,][]{Saunders15}.
+With IFC-S measurements, one can synthesize photometry over any wavelength range, largely eliminating this uncertainty.

-It has been argued \citep[e.g.,][]{Aldering02, Perlmutter03} that this uncertainty will be dominant for a space-based SN mission.
-However, even with the most pessimistic scenario \citep{Saunders15}, this uncertainty is still negligible compared to the 0.13~mag intrinsic scatter of SN~Ia \citep{Scolnic14:ps1, Betoule14}.
-This bias averages out on redshift scales of $\Delta z \approx 0.1$.
-To further examine this point, the IFC-S spectra were binned, maintaining the overall SNR, mimicking progressively lower resolution spectra (or wider filters).
-No systematic bias is found and distance uncertainties do not increase, confirming that this uncertainty will be sub-dominant.
+{\red It has been argued \citep[e.g.,][]{Aldering02, Perlmutter03} that this uncertainty will be dominant for a space-based SN mission.
+However, even with the most pessimistic scenario \citep{Saunders15}, the additional $0.04$ mag of scatter is still negligible compared to the 0.13~mag intrinsic scatter of SNe~Ia \citep{Scolnic14:ps1, Betoule14}. \citet{Saunders15} also predict systematic biases on the $0.01$ mag level which follow oscillatory behavior with a period of $\Delta z \approx 0.1$.
+For a redshift range of a SN sample with $\Delta z \ge 1.0$, the impact of this $0.01$ mag bias should be reduced to the sub-mmag level.

+To further examine the impact on the measurement uncertainties using the IFC-S, the IFC-S spectra were rebinned, maintaining the overall SNR, mimicking progressively lower resolution spectra (or wider filters). } Note that intrinsic spectral variations are included in the simulated spectra, but the analysis does not account for these variations except for a global intrinsic scatter term in the distance modulus uncertainty.
+No systematic bias is found and {\red distance modulus uncertainties} do not increase, confirming that this uncertainty will be subdominant.
 Therefore, {\it K-corrections} are not included as an additional systematic uncertainty.\\